 - 1. For supervising study halls, long distance teaching reception areas used incident to instructional programs transmitted by electronic media (e.g., computers, video, and audio), detention and discipline areas, and school-sponsored extracurricular activities: - 2.
-As supervisors, chaperones, or sponsors for non-academic school activities; or - 3.
+As supervisors, chaperones, or sponsors for non-academic school activities or for school activities connected to the academic program during any time in which the Governor has declared a disaster due to a public health emergency, in accordance with ISBE rule; or - 3.
 For non-teaching duties not requiring instructional judgment or student evaluation.

-Nothing in this Policy prevents a person from serving as a guest lecturer or resource person under a certificated teacher's direction and with the administration's approval.
+Nothing in this Policy prevents a nonlicensed person from serving as a guest lecturer or resource person under a certificated teacher's direction and with the administration's approval.